Franchise Analysis · FDD Data · 2026

 7. Royalty Leakage Calculator

-Move the slider to your expected annual gross commissions and see what the royalty models cost you — and what five years of that royalty looks like.
+Move the slider to your expected annual gross commissions and see what the royalty models cost you — and what five years of that royalty looks like against $0 under the practice asset model.

 Calculate your royalty cost